Bipin Singh (politician)

-Bipin Singh (also rendered as Vipin Singh) is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh of India.
+Bipin Singh (also rendered as Vipin Singh) is an Indian politician and a member of 17th and 18th Legislative Assembly of Uttar Pradesh of India.
 He represents the Gorakhpur Rural (Assembly constituency) in Gorakhpur district of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Personal life

 Singh was born 10 March 1968 in Gorakhpur of Uttar Pradesh to father Ambika Singh.
 He graduated with a Bachelor of Arts degree from Gorakhpur University in 1988.
 Singh married Neeta Singh on 12 July 1992, with whom he has a son and a daughter.

 Political career

 Singh started his political journey as block pramukh, a post which he held in Kaudiram for 10 consecutive years.
-In 17th Legislative Assembly of Uttar Pradesh (2017) elections, he got ticket by Bharatiya Janata Party from Gorakhpur Rural (Assembly constituency).
+In 17th Legislative Assembly of Uttar Pradesh (2017) elections, he got a ticket from the Bharatiya Janata Party from Gorakhpur Rural (Assembly constituency).
 He was elected MLA by defeating Samajwadi Party candidate Vijay Bahadur Yadav by a margin of 4,410 votes.

-In March 2017, Singh offered his seat to Uttar Pradesh Chief Minister Yogi Adityanath, as he had to become a member of either the Legislative Assembly or the Legislative Council within six months to stay as the Chief Minister of the state.
+In March 2017, Singh resigned to offer his seat to Uttar Pradesh Chief Minister Yogi Adityanath, who needed to become a member of either the Legislative Assembly or the Legislative Council within six months to continue as the Chief Minister of the state.